bitvavo/python-bitvavo-api/README.md

 - [Python3](https://www.python.org/downloads/) installed on your development environment

-   If you are working on MacOS, ensure that that you have installed SSH certificates:
+   If you are working on macOS, ensure that you have installed SSH certificates:
    ```terminal
     open /Applications/Python\ 3.12/Install\ Certificates.command
     open /Applications/Python\ 3.12/Update\ Shell\ Profile.command